Alexander1-board/GroundSearch/README.md

     ```bash
     npm run dev
     ```
     The API server will start on `http://localhost:3000` (or the port specified in your `.env` file).
 All run data will be persisted to the `./runs` directory.
+Visit `http://localhost:3000/` for a minimal UI showing recent runs.

 4.  **Run tests:**
     ```bash